download dots

 The Execution Layer of Workspace DNA

-Workspace DNA has four layers: Memory stores what your workspace knows, Intelligence decides what to do, Execution does it, and App UI surfaces it to users.
-Automations are the Execution layer — they take signals from Memory, ask Intelligence for judgment, and write results back into Memory in a continuous loop.
+Workspace DNA is three pillars: Memory stores what your workspace knows, Intelligence decides what to do, and Execution does it.
+Automations are the Execution pillar.
+They take signals from Memory, ask Intelligence for judgment, and write results back into Memory in a continuous loop.
+A published Taskade Genesis app is the surface that puts that loop in front of your users.

 Read it as a loop, not a pipeline.
 Every automation run feeds new facts back into Memory, which gives your agents better context next time, which leads to smarter execution.
 That self-reinforcing loop is what makes a Taskade workspace feel alive instead of static.